 Maintaining Clarity.
 Because many tasks you need to be completed are highly technical, you may want to describe them in technical language.
 However, especially if you’re crafting this document to help train employees, your new hire may not understand that highly technical jargon.
 You want this document to explain your instructions no matter what their experience level is.
 Using simple and short sentences can help increase clarity and make it easier for anyone to understand.

 Remaining Accessible.
 You may write a great instruction manual that is easy to read and delivers excellent instruction.
 This won’t help your organization if nobody can access them.
-Have them be easy to find and reference through the workday.
-If your company has an intranet, these instructions should be easy to find, or easily searched.
+Have them be easy to find and reference throughout the workday.
+If your company has an intranet, these instructions should be easy to find or easily searched.
 No matter the format you keep them in, make sure it’s easy for employees to exchange all important documents.

 Include Accurate Information.
-As your business grows and develops over time, a work instruction template that once worked effectively may become outdated.
+As your business grows and develops over time, a work instruction template that, once worked effectively, may become outdated.
 By taking time to review all instructions routinely, you can make sure they still match the needs of your employees.

 Be Engaging.
 Doing simple things, like using the active voice when writing your instructions, can help make your document easier to read.
 But there are other ways to engage your workers with your instructions.
 While choosing to make your work instructions into a long Word document can be effective at relaying instructions, it’s not the most engaging method of information delivery.
 Try an easily re-watchable presentation, or design a learning program that allows employees to learn at their own pace.

 By making effective work instructions, you can help your employees better understand the responsibilities they have as a member of your staff.
 You can save a lot of time by thoroughly explaining tasks while training employees, which can help increase productivity and reduce human error.
 Whether choosing to find a template to use online or writing one yourself, a work instruction template can bring lots of value to your business.